-When it's time to get a few highlights in your hair, you have a choice between traditional foils and balayage, or hair painting.
+When it's time to get a few highlights in your hair, you have a choice between traditional foil highlights and balayage, also know as hair painting.
 There's a difference between the two techniques and each has its own advantages, depending on the look you're going for.
 But you're in luck, many stylists and colorists are skilled in both technique and can help you decide which will achieve your desired look.
 Still need help deciding between the two?
 We're breaking down the details on foil highlights vs balayage.

 Foils vs. Balayage

 It's very likely that your colorist will recommend highlight foils if you want a big color shift.
 Foils tend to work best when taking dark hair four or more shades lighter.
-The same is true if you want hair that has a lot of contrast and are thinking about both highlights and lowlights or an even distribution of color.
+The same is true if you want hair that has a lot of contrast with both highlights and lowlights or prefer an even distribution of color.

 If you are looking to add non-uniform chunks or sweeps of color, balayage is a better option.
 The method offers your stylist more freedom to add color that fits and flatters your cut, face shape, and, of course, your personal style.
 So, if you have more of a carefree attitude, you can give your colorist the opportunity to stretch their artistic muscles with balayage.

 Balayage is also great for face-framing highlights.
-Where foils often target the full shaft of hair, including the roots, balayage is frequently used to highlight hair's the mid-section and ends.
-For that reason, it's definitely the best method for getting those beautiful and funky ombré highlights.
+Where foils often target the full shaft of hair, including the roots, balayage is frequently used to highlight from mid-length to ends, leaving a more natural root.

-If you prefer to avoid the maintenance of getting your hair colored every six to eight weeks, balayage may be your better bet.
+If you prefer to avoid the maintenance of getting your hair colored every six to eight weeks, balayage may be a better match.
 Foil highlights have an obvious demarcation, so any new growth is also more obvious.
 Balayage, on the other hand, is less obvious and allows you to go longer between salon visits—even just three to four times a year—and it grows out beautifully.